akspa0/The-Machine/README.md

 - **Too many/false segments:** Raise the threshold or adjust pairing/gap settings.
 - **LLM token limit errors:** The pipeline will chunk transcripts by speaker/segment automatically.
 - **Manifest/logs:** Check the output run folder for detailed logs and manifest.json.
+- **If prompts or scene prompt JSONs do not update after changing window or token settings, use the `--force` option to force regeneration.
+Otherwise, the script will reuse existing files.**

 ---